 But there is much more to discover and love about this land, a gastronomic tradition that is the envy of all other regions and of Italian cuisine.
 Also because, as we know, Puglia is long and varied from every point of view.

 Typical Apulian cuisine, what to eat in Puglia then?
-Traditional Apulian dishes use both land and sea products and this is what makes it unique and complete, here we give you an idea of what Apulian recipes are, province by province.
+Traditional Apulian dishes use both land and sea products and this is what makes it unique and complete, here we give you an idea of

 Some dishes are very typical among them, even if some areas are not mentioned specifically, they make up part of the area, dishes that satisfy every palate even for those who follow a vegan and vegetarian diet.

 Foggia and its province produce Muschiska, a dried meat of sheep, goat or veal.
 The best known cheese of the area is the caciocavallo, but also the giuncata and the pecorino.

 Bread and pasta are produced with not very refined flour, and therefore take on a rather dark color.